How to Paint Your Front Door with Fusion Mineral Paint

-We were going from red to blue as we wanted a fresh new look to match the house shutters.
+Changing the color from red to blue will create a fresh new look and also match the house shutters.
 Plus the previous paint was not aging very well so it was high time to change things up.

-For this project, we went with Fusion’s Liberty Blue.
-This highly saturated, intense royal blue has been one of our original blues for over 20 years.
+For this DIY door project, Fusion's Liberty Blue was chosen.
+This highly saturated, intense royal blue has been a Homestead House original blue for more than 20 years.

 A good cleaning is usually all you need to prepare your door for painting.
-Does not matter if it’s wood, steel or metal, you can clean them all with our TSP which will help get rid of dirt, grime, oil and any sticky fingerprints left over from last summers little hands covered in melting popsicles, pushing it open.
+Does not matter if it’s wood, steel or metal, you can clean them all with our TSP Alternative Furniture Cleaner by Fusion Mineral Paintwhich will help get rid of dirt, grime, oil and any sticky fingerprints left over from last summers little hands covered in melting popsicles, pushing it open.
 By using TSP, you are making sure that the surface is ready to be painted and that Fusion will adhere properly!

 Fusion’s TSP is a concentrated formula and phosphate free so it’s very eco-friendly.
 All you do is use two full caps and mix them into 2 litres of water and use that mixture to clean your doors.
-I Restore Stuff has a great video tutorial showing how to use it.
+You can watch this short video about Fusion TSP.
 And yes you can use this on a previously painted door.

 Also if your front door is wood, metal or a steel door with peeling paint, a light sanding will help to remove any bumps or scuffs to ensure you have a smooth surface to paint on.
 Then lightly wipe to remove any dust or sanding residue.
 Again, you want to make sure there isn’t any residual dirt or sanded off materials that will get stuck in your fresh paint!